The law allows victims of crimes several ways to recover compensation for their losses. As a victim, you (or in some cases, your family members) may:

 - False imprisonment,

 - Nursing home abuse,

 - Sexual Assault,

 - Vehicular manslaughter or homicide, and

-Generally, only the victim can sue the defendant for a crime.
+Generally, only you can sue the defendant for a crime.

-Sometimes, however, family members can also bring suit.
+Sometimes, however, your family members can also bring a lawsuit.
 Family members most likely to prevail are spouses, registered domestic partners and children of the victim.
 To bring suit, the family members must have suffered harm such as:

 - Negligent infliction of emotional distress,